fg-research/website/blog/product/posts/cfc-tsf-equity-forecasting.rst

     y(t) = \ln{P(t)} - \ln{P(t - 30)}

 for each day :math:`t`, where :math:`P(t)` is the close price of the S&P 500 on day :math:`t`.
+We will use a prediction length of 30 days, meaning that the model will output the 30-day returns over the subsequent 30 days.
+Given that we use overlapping (or rolling) returns, the predicted 30-day return from day :math:`t` to day :math:`t + 30` is the last return in the output sequence.

 ==========================================
 Inputs
 ==========================================

-The model uses as input the previous 30-day returns of the S&P 500 as well as the past values of the following volatility indicators:
+The model uses as input the previous 30-day returns of the S&P 500, as well as the past values of the following volatility indicators:

 * *RVOL*: The realized volatility of the S&P 500, which is calculated as the 30-day rolling sample standard deviation of the S&P 500 daily log returns.

-* *VIX*: The `VIX index <https://www.cboe.com/us/indices/dashboard/vix/>`__, which measures the 30-day implied volatility of S&P 500 options.
+* *VIX*: The VIX index, which measures the 30-day implied volatility of S&P 500 options.

-* *VVIX*: The `VVIX index <https://www.cboe.com/us/indices/dashboard/vvix/>`__, which reflects the 30-day expected volatility of the VIX.
+* *VVIX*: The VVIX index, which reflects the 30-day expected volatility of the VIX.

-* *VXN*: The `VXN index <https://www.cboe.com/us/indices/dashboard/vxn/>`__, which measures the 30-day implied volatility of NASDAQ 100 options.
+* *VXN*: The VXN index, which measures the 30-day implied volatility of NASDAQ 100 options.

-* *GVZ*: The `GVZ index <https://www.cboe.com/us/indices/dashboard/gvz/>`__, which measures the 30-day implied volatility of GLD options.
+* *GVZ*: The GVZ index, which measures the 30-day implied volatility of SPDR Gold Shares ETF (GLD) options.

-* *OVX*: The `OVX index <https://www.cboe.com/us/indices/dashboard/ovx/>`__, which measures the 30-day implied volatility of USO options.
+* *OVX*: The OVX index, which measures the 30-day implied volatility of United States Oil Fund (USO) options.

 *RVOL* is a backward-looking indicator, as it estimates the volatility over the past 30 days, while *VIX*, *VVIX*, *VXN*, *GVZ*, and *OVX* are forward-looking indicators, as they reflect the market's